-- 8.1 When a person eligible under paragraph 5 has notified his/her intention to submit a thesis, the Faculty Board shall appoint Examiners.
+8.1 When a person eligible under paragraph 5 has notified his/her intention to submit a thesis, the Faculty Board shall appoint Examiners.
 For the degree of Master of Philosophy or the degree of Doctor of Philosophy not fewer than two Examiners shall be appointed of whom at least one shall be an External Examiner who has had no supervisory relationship with the candidate.
 A candidate's Supervisor may not act as his/her Internal Examiner.
-A Supervisor may attend the viva voce examination as an Observer unless the student objects to the presence of the Supervisor. - 8.2 When a person under paragraph 6 or paragraph 7 has been given permission to submit for a degree of Master of Philosophy or the degree of Doctor of Philosophy the Senate, on the recommendation of the appropriate
+A Supervisor may attend the viva voce examination as an Observer unless the student objects to the presence of the Supervisor.

-Dean, shall appoint two External Examiners and a member of Senate as an Observer.
+8.2 When a person under paragraph 6 or paragraph 7 has been given permission to submit for a degree of Master of Philosophy or the degree of Doctor of Philosophy the Faculty Board shall appoint two External Examiners and a member of Senate as an Observer.